azure-location

 Gaming in the dark isn't the problem.
 In fact, it’s part of what makes long sessions feel immersive and focused.
 The real issue is playing with the wrong kind of lighting: setups where your screen is too bright, the background too dark, and your eyes stuck in between.

 You don’t need to give up your vibe to stay comfortable.
 You just need lighting that works with you, not against you.
-When ambient light is placed right, shaped right, and balanced right, your eyes feel better, and the game stays front and center, exactly where it should be.
+When ambient light is placed right, shaped well, and perfectly balanced, your eyes feel better, and the game stays front and center, exactly where it should be.

 FAQ